 Re: Tax season is approaching and I’m wondering if I’m eligible for any breaks if I have children?

-Everyday costs: The IRS gives you a $3,500 exemption for each child, which means you can lower your income by that amount for tax calculation purposes.
-For example, if you and your husband earn $100,000, you could calculate your taxes based on an income of $96,500.
+As of 2014, the IRS gives you a $3,950 exemption for each child, which means you can lower your income by that amount for tax calculation purposes.
+For example, if you and your husband earn $100,000, you could calculate your taxes based on an income of $96,050.

 After that, you may be eligible for an extra $1,000 tax credit for children under 17.
 Tax credits work like gift cards from the IRS.
 After calculating how much you owe, treat the credit like cash and wipe its amount directly off your tax total.
 The remaining balance is what you'll pay the government.

 This tax credit isn’t for everyone.
 Married people filing jointly with an income of $110,000 and below and single parents with an income of $75,000 and under can claim the full $1,000 amount.
 If you make more, the dollar amount of the credit drops by $50 for every additional $1,000 you earn.